baegel49/phospor/README.md

 Or you can skip doing it yourself and instead just check out [the Ypsilon 14 terminal in action](https://redhg.com/ypsilon14/).

+## How can I host my React application using GitHub?

+`cd ./into/your-app-folder`
+`npm install gh-pages --save-dev`
+Add properties to package.json file.

+The first property you need to add at the top level homepage, second you must define this as a string and the value will be "https://{your-username}.github.io/{repo-name}" , {repo-name} is the name of the GitHub repository you created it will look like this :

+`"homepage": "."`

+Second in the existing scripts property you need to add predeploy and deploy.

+`"scripts": {`
+`//...`
+`"predeploy": "npm run build",`
+`"deploy": "gh-pages -d build"`
+`}`
+If you pushed everything already to Github, the last step is deploying.
+One liner:

+npm run deploy

+Go to
+Github > deployments
+or
+Settings > pages

 ## An important note about this project

  I will not be accepting pull requests, nor will I be paying attention to the issues.
 I suggest you fork this repo if you want to make any public changes.
 It's all just for fun; noodling around without a particular goal.